Careers360 Logo

 • Sinusoidal pulse width modulation.

-Time Management- After understanding the syllabus, prepare a timetable to complete the entire syllabus before time.
-Time table must be followed religiously because only making a time table will not help in any way.
+Time Management- After understanding the syllabus, prepare a timetable to complete the entire syllabus within the time.
+The timetable must be followed religiously because only making a timetable will not help in any way.

-Important Topics- Candidates are advised to check the important topics for GATE 2026 EE paper mentioned in the article.
+Important Topics- Candidates are advised to check the important topics for the GATE 2027 EE paper mentioned in the article.
 Candidates should cover these topics first as they have more weightage in the exam.
 However, candidates must complete the entire syllabus.

 Revision- As it is said that revision is the key, candidate should give proper time for revision in their study plan.
 Since the syllabus is vast, candidates must keep revising whatever they study.

-Question papers and mock tests- The authorities releases official GATE question papers on the official website, candidates should practice these question papers to have an overview of the exam.
+Question papers and mock tests- The authorities release official GATE question papers on the official website.
+Candidates should practice these question papers to have an overview of the exam.
 Similarly, candidates must practice GATE mock tests to have a real feel of the examination and increase their speed.
-These mock tests are based on the actual pattern of the exam and candidates are also able to analyse their performance after attempting these mock tests.
+These mock tests are based on the actual pattern of the exam, and candidates are also able to analyse their performance after attempting these mock tests.

 GATE EE Question Papers - Previous Year